cloudflare/stpyv8/docs/source/api/wrapper.rst

     An iterable which supports efficient element access using integer indices via the :py:meth:`object.__getitem__` special method and defines a :py:func:`len` method that returns the length of the sequence.
 Some built-in sequence types are :py:func:`list`, :py:func:`str`, :py:func:`tuple`, and :py:func:`unicode`.

-Since Python haven't build-in Array, it defined a sequence concept, you could access a object as a sequence if it implement the sequence interface.
+Since Python haven't built-in Array type but defines a sequence concept, you could access a object as a sequence if it implement the sequence interface.

-SoirV8 provide the :py:class:`JSArray` class which wrap the Javascript Array object, and act as a Python sequence.
+SoirV8 provides the :py:class:`JSArray` class which wraps the Javascript Array object acting as a Python sequence.
 You could access and modify it just like a normal Python list.

 .. note::

-    The Javascript Array object support the Sparse Array [#f7]_, because it was implemented as a Associative Array [#f8]_, just like the :py:class:`dict` class in the Python.
-So, if we add a new item in :py:class:`JSArray` with a index value larger than the length, the padding item will always be None.
+    The Javascript Array object supports the Sparse Array [#f7]_ because it was implemented as an Associative Array [#f8]_, just like the :py:class:`dict` class in the Python.
+So adding a new item in the :py:class:`JSArray` with an index value larger than the length guarantees the padding item will always be None.

 .. doctest::